Memorial Day Driving Tour of Hampton Military Sites

 Hampton, VA 23669

-Begin your tour in Downtown Hampton by driving past The Virginia Air & Space Center.
-While the museum is still closed to the public, this building is an important landmark to the Hampton community.
-Designed by world renowned Mitchell/Giurgola architects, The Virginia Air & Space Center takes up 110,000 square feet, with nine-stories.
-The museum opened on April 5, 1992 and creates a place for visitors to learn about the birthplace of America’s space program.
+Begin your tour in Downtown Hampton by driving past, and stopping at The Virginia Air & Space Center.
+This building is an important landmark to the Hampton community.
+Designed by world-renowned Mitchell/Giurgola Architects, The Virginia Air & Space Center takes up 110,000 square feet, with nine-stories.
+The museum opened on April 5, 1992, and creates a place for visitors to learn about the birthplace of America’s space program.
 Showcasing 100 years of flight, and more than 30 historic aircraft, The Virginia Air & Space Center shares a deep history that is important to Hampton.
-Don’t forget to come back when the museum reopens to fly off to outer space and explore 100 years of flight and history.
+Purchase a Sea to Stars ticket, so you can fly off to outer space and explore over 100 years of flight and history.

 St. John’s Church